-T Minus Productions got its start designing and producing action scenes for some of Hollywood’s most creative directors and producers.
-We have been racking up experience in Film, Television, Commercial and Music Videos for the past 20 years.
+T-Minus Productions got its start designing and producing action scenes for some of Hollywood’s most creative directors and producers.
+We have been racking up experience in Film, Television, Commercial and Music Videos for the past 24 years.

-Conveniently based in Los Angeles and Cleveland, T Minus Productions has ample experience filming on location while maximizing local tax incentives.
+Conveniently based in Los Angeles, T-Minus Productions also has ample experience filming on location while maximizing local tax incentives.

-Featured Stunt Coordinator: TJ White from T-Minus Productions, LLC
+Featured Stunt Coordinator: TJ White from T-Minus Productions

-A second generation Stunt Coordinator and 2nd Unit Director, TJ White has 20+ years experience in Stunts.
-While growing up on sets such as Stripes and Knight Rider, and BJ and the Bear, TJ caught the bug for Action Directing.
+A second generation Stunt Coordinator and 2nd Unit Director, TJ White has 23+ years experience in Stunts.
+While growing up on sets such as Stripes, Knight Rider, and BJ and the Bear, TJ caught the bug for Action Directing.

-TJ has worked closely with the top names in the entertainment industry.
-From actors such as Mark Wahlberg, Jennifer Aniston, and Ashton Kutcher – to directors Paul Hunter, Wayne Isham, Dean Karr, and Joseph Kahn – to producers William Sherek, Jason Shuman, and Jill Harden – TJ has delivered for some of Hollywood’s biggest names.
+TJ has worked closely with the top celebrities in the entertainment industry.
+From actors such as Mark Wahlberg, Jennifer Aniston, Ashton Kutcher, Sofia Vergara, Kristen Stewart – to musicians Christina Aguilera, Chris Brown, Marshall Mathers, Pharrell Williams – to directors Paul Hunter, Wayne Isham, Dean Karr, and Joseph Kahn – to producers William Sherek, Jason Shuman, and Jill Harden – TJ has delivered for some of Hollywood’s biggest names.

-When not on set or breaking down a budget, TJ teaches Action Directing classes at UCLA and other local film schools and recently served on the panel at the 2011 Diamonds in the Raw Stuntwomen’s Awards.
+When not on set or breaking down a budget, TJ teaches Action Directing classes at UCLA and other local film schools and has served on the panel at The Diamonds In The Raw Stuntwomen’s Awards since 2011.